jan25/jan25.github.io/README.md

-## Personal website [WIP]
+## Portfolio

-I'm trying to setup a minimal porfolio site hosted on Github pages using static HTML, CSS and Go templating.
+Minimal portfolio website using static HTML/CSS and Go templates.
+You can clone this repo and customize it to your content and needs.

 ### Credits